syncfusion-content/maui-docs/MAUI/Calendar/migration.md

 layout: post
 title: Migrate from Syncfusion Xamarin SfCalendar to .NET MAUI SfCalendar
 description: Learn here all about Migrating from Syncfusion Xamarin calendar to Syncfusion .NET MAUI Calendar control.
-platform: MAUI
+platform: maui
 control: SfCalendar
 documentation: ug
 ---

 # Migrate from Xamarin.Forms SfCalendar to .NET MAUI SfCalendar

-To make the migration from the Xamarin [Xamarin SfCalendar]() to [.NET MAUI SfCalendar]() easier, most of the APIs from the Xamarin SfCalendar were kept in the.NET MAUI SfCalendar.
+To make the migration from the `Xamarin SfCalendar` to `.NET MAUI SfCalendar` easier, most of the APIs from the Xamarin SfCalendar were kept in the.NET MAUI SfCalendar.
 However, to maintain the consistency of API naming in the .NET MAUI SfCalendar, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Namespaces